-Commonly used to test to test the interconnections between the components on the board when it is not possible to reach the nodes of the circuit, this method is quite versatile and can be used to detect problems in functioning systems directly on the field.
+Commonly used to test the interconnections between the components on the board when it is not possible to reach the nodes of the circuit, this method is quite versatile and can be used to detect problems in functioning systems directly on the field.

 The boundary scan method has the advantage of being suitable for several applications, including system-level test, RAM and flash memory test, flash programming and CPU (Central Processing Unit) emulation, among others.

-Our ISP Consoles the ideal option to address some of these challenges, such as programming of flash memories.
+Our ISP Consoles are the ideal option to address some of these challenges, such as programming of flash memories.

 Many of these methods have a high cost due to their complexity and technology involved, which are not always suitable for simpler products.
 Our departments develop jigs and manual test consoles, more suitable for these particular cases.